Accreditation and Quality Assurance

 Institutions seeking accreditation of their TH&E (tourism, hospitality, events and culinary arts) education programmes and membership of THE-ICE must meet THE-ICE Standards of Excellence.

-In the event that the applicant institution does not, or does not yet, meet the criteria and Standards, they may be invited to apply as an Observer of THE-ICE, where they will be supported by THE-ICE to apply for Full Membership within three (3) years.
+In the event that the applicant institution does not, or does not yet, meet the criteria and Standards, they may be invited to apply as an Observer of THE-ICE, where they will be supported by THE-ICE to apply for Accredited Membership within three (3) years.

-Full Accreditation involves the completion of the THE-ICE Full Accreditation Application, a self-review document with a focus on self-reflection in addressing THE-ICE Standards of Excellence, which is assessed by independent auditors of THE-ICE Assessment Panel.
+Accreditation involves the completion of the THE-ICE Accreditation Application, a self-review document with a focus on self-reflection in addressing THE-ICE Standards of Excellence, which is assessed by independent auditors of THE-ICE Assessment Panel.

-Auditors will conduct a site audit, visiting the campus of the applicant institution to verify the claims made in the Full Accreditation Application.
+Auditors will conduct a site audit, visiting the campus of the applicant institution to verify the claims made in the Accreditation Application.
 This site visit will include inspections of campus facilities by THE-ICE auditors as well as observation and meetings with the applicant institution’s teaching staff, administrative support staff, students, alumni, industry advisory board and all relevant stakeholders.
-The auditors will prepare and deliver a Full Site Audit Report to the applicant institution for comments upon completion.
+The auditors will prepare and deliver a Site Audit Report to the applicant institution for comments upon completion.

-Once approved as a Full Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.
+Once approved as a Member, institutions operating as part of an ‘education group’ may be eligible to nominate Affiliate Members from within the same group, subject to the relevant criteria being met.

 Please visit Application Procedure for Accreditation & Membership of THE-ICE for more detailed information.